nick8325/remarkable-fs/README.rst

 copying files using the Finder does not yet work, you will have to use the terminal.
 To install it, you will need:

+- Cairo.
+You probably have this if on Linux.
+On macOS, it is a bit more involved.
+First, you have to install Homebrew by following the instructions at http://brew.sh.
+Then, in a terminal, type ``brew install cairo``.

 - FUSE.
 If on macOS, get this from the `Fuse for macOS`_ project.
 If on Linux, your package manager should have it.
 - ``pip``, the Python package installer.
 You can install this by running